NVIDIA/VariantWorks/samples/simple_consensus_caller/README.md

 data examples underneath it, i.e. a folder of folders each of which is in the format described above.
 This is added as a utility to enable processing of larger datasets.

+To specify a different name for the draft_file, use the `--draft-name` to specify the name of the FASTA/FASTQ file containing the draft sequence.

+If the base quality score of the draft is to be extracted and encoded, please add the `--use-quality` flag.

 ### Input BAM Files
 Alternatively, the `pileup_hdf5_generator.py` script also supports BAM files as input by providing the BAM file path for the subreads data (`--subreads-file`) and the drafts data (`--draft-file`) along with the reference genome file path (`--reference`) in FASTA format.